ScholarEval: Research Idea Evaluation Grounded in Literature: Introduction

 To evaluate \system, we construct \benchmark, a multi-disciplinary dataset of 117 research ideas and their corresponding reviews validated by subject-matter experts across four disciplines: artificial intelligence, biochemistry, neuroscience, and ecology.
 As showcased in \autoref{fig:highlight}, reviews in \benchmark are composed of multiple rubrics, each focusing on a specific point that the evaluation should address, for 1076 rubrics in total.
 We develop a multi-faceted automatic evaluation framework to assess \system against strong baselines, namely state-of-the-art LLMs and deep research systems.
-Our results show that \system achieves greater coverage of the expert-annotated review rubrics in \benchmark, significantly outperforming all baselines and surpassing o4-mini-deep-research by over 20\% relative improvement.
-Our results also demonstrate that \system is consistently preferred over deep research in terms of evidence support, depth, and actionability.
+Our results show that \system achieves greater coverage of the expert-annotated review rubrics in \benchmark, significantly outperforming all baselines and surpassing \hnm{OpenAI Deep Research} by over 20\% relative improvement.
+Our results also demonstrate that \system is consistently preferred over \hnm{OpenAI} Deep Research in terms of evidence support, depth, and actionability.

-Our human study involving 18 experts and 46 evaluations further supports the real-world usefulness of \system across our four target disciplines. \system outperforms the strongest baseline, deep research, by a significant margin in metrics tied to our core contributions: literature engagement, citation use, feedback validity, idea refinement, and focus on relevant evaluation aspects.
-The expert evaluators also found our system more useful and were eager for its official release.
+Our human study involving 18 experts and 46 evaluations further supports the real world usefulness of \system across our four target disciplines. \system outperforms deep research by a significant margin in metrics tied to our core contributions: literature engagement, citation use, feedback validity, idea refinement, relevant evaluation aspects, and overall usefulness.
 Our work makes the following major contributions: \begin{itemize}[leftmargin=*] \item \system, a literature-grounded framework that comprehensively evaluates research ideas based on their soundness and contribution with actionable feedback.
-We openly release the \system tool. \item \benchmark, an expert-annotated dataset for research idea evaluation spanning four disciplines and composed of 117 research ideas with 1076 detailed review rubrics. \item A multifaceted evaluation for long-form research idea review responses, including automatic metrics and a carefully designed human expert evaluation. \end{itemize}
+We will openly release the \system tool and user interface. \item \benchmark, an expert-annotated dataset for research idea evaluation spanning four disciplines and composed of 117 research ideas with 1076 detailed review rubrics. \item A multifaceted evaluation for long-form research idea review responses, including automatic metrics and a carefully designed human expert evaluation. \end{itemize}

 \system is a retrieval-augmented, multi-stage pipeline designed to give an in-depth evaluation of research ideas based on their soundness and contribution.